Jackknife inference with two-way clustering: Two - Way Cluster-Jackknife CRVEs

 For the model \eqref{TWFE}, there is an important computational issue.
 It is impossible to invert the matrices $\biX^\top\biX - \biX_g^\top\biX_g$ and $\biX^\top\biX - \biX_h^\top\biX_h$ in \eqref{subthings}, because for each of them the row and column corresponding to the fixed effect for cluster $g$ or cluster $h$ contains only zeros.
-There are two ways to deal with this issue.
-The simplest is just to replace the inverse in \eqref{delone} by a generalized inverse.
+There are three ways to deal with this issue.
+The first is just to drop the subsamples in which the inversion is not possible.
+This is the default in many standard software routines, such as the prefix \texttt{jackknife} in \texttt{Stata}.
+However, it is not viable for~\eqref{TWFE}, because every jackknife replication would have to be dropped.
+The second approach is to replace the inverse in \eqref{delone} by a generalized inverse.
 Then all of the coefficients except the fixed effect for the omitted cluster can be computed, and the latter is set to zero.
-Thus, whenever there are two\tkk-way fixed effects, $\hat\biV_{\rm JK}^{(3)}$ in \eqref{3jack} can only be calculated as a $p\times p$ matrix instead of a $k\times k$ matrix.
+Thus, whenever there are two\tkk-way fixed effects, $\hat\biV_3^{(3)}$ in \eqref{3jack} is effectively being defined as a $p\times p$ variance matrix for~$\hat\bbeta_p$ instead of a $k\times k$ variance matrix for~$\hat\bbeta$.

-Instead of using a generalized inverse, it seems natural to partial out the cluster fixed effects before computing the one\tkk-way CRVEs.
+The third approach is to to partial out the cluster fixed effects before computing the one\tkk-way CRVEs.
 However, this must be done with great care.
 It is valid to partial out cluster fixed effects in the $G$ dimension when calculating $\hat\biV_G^{\rm JK}$\tn, but it is invalid to partial them out when calculating either $\hat\biV_H^{\rm JK}$ or~$\hat\biV_I^{\rm JK}$\tn.
 The problem is that, after the cluster fixed effects in the $G$ dimension have been partialed out, the observations for every cluster in the $H$ and $I$ dimensions generally depend on observations in some or all of the other clusters in those dimensions.
-Thus $\hat\bbeta^{(h)}$ and $\hat\bbeta^{(i)}$ would not actually be vectors of delete\tkk-one\tkk-cluster estimates.
+Thus $\hat\bbeta^{(h)}$ and $\hat\bbeta^{(i)}$ would not actually be vectors of omit-\tkk one\tkk-cluster estimates.
 Similarly, it is invalid to partial out fixed effects in the $H$ dimension when calculating either $\hat\biV_G^{\rm JK}$ or $\hat\biV_I^{\rm JK}$\tn.
+The $I$ dimension is always the most expensive one to deal with, because it involves the largest number of clusters, and it is not valid to partial out fixed effects in either the $G$ or $H$ dimensions when calculating~$\hat\biV_I^{\rm JK}$\tn.
+This makes it particularly attractive to use \eqref{31jack} instead of \eqref{3jack} when there are two\tkk-way fixed effects.